Kinto/kinto-react-boilerplate/README.md

 ### Test

-Run both unit and browser tests:
+Run the tests suite with:

     $ npm test

+> * Node v4+ is required.
-> A `travis.yml` file is provided to enable tests on TravisCI in one click!
+> * A `travis.yml` file is provided to enable tests on TravisCI in one click!

 ### Publish